Synthetic nitrogen fertiliser use

 - No more than 190kg/ha/year of synthetic fertiliser can be applied without a resource consent.
 This limit applies both as an average for the contiguous landholding, and to each hectare (with a limited exception for land used to grow annual forage crops).

-- Dairy farmers must record synthetic nitrogen fertiliser use and report it back to us each year on 31 July.
+- Dairy farmers must record synthetic nitrogen fertiliser use and report it back to us each year by 31 July.

 Contiguous landholding is each adjoining or touching land parcel is considered part of the same farm, while land parcels that don’t border others are considered separate farms.